 |I appreciate the picture, but you forgot the hot peppers|

 Earlier this week I sent out a message; actually, it was a plea from a distant desert island.
 I wanted a Jimmy John's Vito sandwich (#5) with hot peppers and a little mayo.
 It was so simple, I expected to be flooded with sandwiches – – but alas I only received one and that one was only a picture.
-That bordered on cruelty, except I probably would've done the same if places had been reversed.
+It bordered on cruelty, except I probably would've done the same if places had been reversed.

-Anyway, with the exception of requesting some real movie theater popcorn from my son, in March 2012, which I still have not received, I have not been dead ended in my quest for just about anything.
+Anyway, with the exception of requesting some real movie theater popcorn from my son, in March 2012, which I still have not received, I have not been dead-ended in my quest for just about anything.

 Being a military brat and prior Air Force, I knew what to expect from a Base Exchange (BX or PX or AAFES).
 If you consider what their mission is and the small square footage that they try to do it in -- what they do is amazing.
 There is a wide variety of anything to a degree.
 You won't find everything you want there but you can find most of what you need there.
 Those things you can't find, you have to rely on friends and family back in the United States, try to figure out the Arabic conversion for what you need or order it via mail.

 I've already mentioned how responsive my friends and family are to a sandwich request.
 Truthfully, everyone has been really great and offered to send me anything I needed whenever I've mentioned I need.
 I've been able to be fairly self-sufficient but for those times when I'm not, I appreciate my family stepping up.

 The Internet has changed the degree of difficulty in dealing with an overseas assignment.
 I can reach out and touch just about any major retailer in the United States and have them send me whatever I need if they have it in stock and if they will mail to an APO.
 Two heroes at doing this that are worthy of mention are Amazon.com and Target.